healpy/healpy/INSTALL.rst

 https://pypi.python.org/pypi/healpy

-*DO NOT DOWNLOAD* from github, github does not include the dependencies.
+starting from version `1.7.0`, you can also download the `.tar.gz` source release from Github.

 and build it with: